 The U.S. Army ceased breeding horses in 1948, and the Ranch was transferred into the ownership of the U.S. Department of Agriculture.
 During this time, much of the ranch’s best stock was dispersed around the country.
 The future of the ranch seemed uncertain, and envoys from both the Kellogg Foundation and the Kellogg Company went to Washington to lobby for its continuation.

 The ranch was turned over to California State Polytechnic College San Luis Obispo as their southern branch in 1949.
 This new venture by Cal Poly joined forces with the Voorhis School, a men’s agricultural college, which was located in nearby San Dimas.
 All instructional programs were moved to the present campus in 1956.
 Cal Poly Voorhis-Kellogg Campus admitted its first female students in 1961.
 The newly co-educational college separated from Cal Poly San Luis Obispo in 1966, and attendance had grown large enough by 1972 for Cal Poly Pomona to be granted University status.
-Today, Cal Poly Pomona has an average enrollment of 22,000 students in programs within eight different academic colleges.
+Today, Cal Poly Pomona has over 26,000 students in eight different academic colleges.

 The W.K.
 Kellogg Arabian Horse Center’s current breeding philosophy was established in 1964 when Norman K. Dunn was appointed as Manager of the Horse Department.
 Professor Dunn surmised that the Arabian breed was surpassing the insular breeding program at Cal Poly, and proposed that Cal Poly mares be bred to outside stallions.
 Some of the first outside stallions suggested for breeding to Cal Poly mares were *Bajram, *Bask, Fadjur, and The Real McCoy.
 The breeding program continues in this tradition today, breeding to the top stallions from all over the United States.